 A prominent responsibility reserved by UNMIK is the Kosovo Protection Corps (KPC), a civilian emergency response force.
 UNMIK developed the KPC as a means to "civilianize" former members of the Kosovo Liberation Army.
 However, KPC leaders frequently refer to their organization as the basis for a future Kosovo military force.
 The transformation of the KPC is one of the Kosovo standards.
 The authorized strength of the KPC is 3,052 active members and 2,000 reserved.
-Its current strength is 3,022 active members (mid-2005).
+Its current strength is 3,029 active members (September 2005).
 Minority representation in the KPC comprises about 5% of the total.
 Relations between the KPC and UNMIK suffered a setback in early 2003 after some KPC members were implicated in a bombing incident carried out by an extremist Albanian group.
 More recently, UNMIK has reported some improvements in KPC performance.
 In the last quarterly update on standards implementation, UNMIK cited the KPC's effort to recruit and retain minority members, as well as its increased involvement in a range of civil activities that have included minority communities.

 A major recent area of focus in institution-building has been in the area of local government reform.
 The goal of decentralization is to restructure governing authority to the most local level for the benefit of all citizens, but especially to address the interests and concerns of minority communities.
 Secretary-General Annan has called for all communities to unite to achieve this important goal, while recognizing ongoing controversies on this topic.
-Pilot projects in five municipalities are to be implemented in mid-2005.
+Pilot projects in five municipalities were designated to be implemented in 2005, but disagreements between the UNMIK/PISG and the Kosovo Serb side have held up further progress.
+The disagreements appear to reflect divergent goals of the decentralization process, with the Serb side emphasizing the need for local Serbs to control their own affairs and the Kosovar Albanian side seeking to avoid the creation of mono-ethnic zones.